-The instrumentation within the Institute of Bioengineering Research is used for both research and teaching.
-The following instruments are included in the Institute of Bioengineering Research and are located in Learned Hall.
-To inquire about training and instrument use in the Institute of Bioengineering Research Laboratories, please complete the IBER Request Form.
+The instrumentation within the Institute for Bioengineering Research is used for both research and teaching.
+The following instruments are included in the Institute for Bioengineering Research and are located in Learned Hall.
+To inquire about training and instrument use in the Institute for Bioengineering Research Laboratories, please complete the IBER Request Form.
 A completed IBER Request Form must be on file for anyone working in the laboratories.
 For more information contact:

 Qiang (Charles) Ye, Ph.D.

 Phone: (785) 864-1746

 Veeco Wyko NT 1100 Optical Profiler

 The Wyko® NT1100 provides accurate, non-contact surface metrology for applications in MEMS, thick films, optics, ceramics, advanced materials and many more.
 Fast and repeatable, the NT1100 utilizes white light interferometry for high-resolution 3D surface measurements, from sub-nanometer roughness to millimeter-high steps.
 The versatile NT1100 provides repeatable surface measurement for R&D, wear and failure analysis, and process control.

 Digital Instruments Multimode V Atomic Force Microscope coupled with Hysitron TS 75 TriboScope

 NanoScope V controller delivers reliable, high-speed data capture of high-pixel-density images (5120 x 5120).
 Enables up to eight images to be simultaneously displayed/captured.
 HarmoniX™ nanoscale material property mapping: Veeco Presents full-spectrum harmonic image processing with high resolution, real-time quantitative results.
 Fluid Imaging Cells provide contact mode and TappingMode AFM imaging in fluid environments.
 New liquid resistant MultiMode scanners are available.
 A single controller now controls sample temperatures from ambient to 250°C.